 Website performance covers two key factors:

-Obviously, you don’t want to choose an unreliable hosting provider that has a lot of downtime—where your site is offline.
+You don’t want to choose an unreliable hosting provider with a lot of downtime—where your site is offline.

 All reputable web hosting companies will have a very high annual uptime: at least 99.9%.